bwasilewski/Idiomatic-Javascript/README.md

 + Lint/hint your source code.
 + Minify your source code before pushing to production.
++ Keep your source code and your minified development/production code separated.
-+ Use sourcemaps with your minified files to ease development.
++ Use sourcemaps with your minified dev/production files to ease development.

 ## You should not: